slowernews/wisdom-tldr/README.md

 > *'Success doesn’t come to you.
 You go to it.' -- Marva Collins*

+> *'Try not to become a man of success, rather become a man of value' -- Albert Einstein*

 HOWEVER... [doubt](#on-confidence-and-validation), not failure, is the biggest barrier to success.

 > *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*